minttu/jrrogue/README.md

 - Arrow keys and vim keys move player
 - t to drop a torch
-- space to skip a turn
+- space use whatever is under or skip a turn
 - + and - to zoom in and out

 ToDo